 - 90 days after the company was formed if it is formed in 2024, or

 - 30 days after the company was formed if it was formed after 2024.

 Here is a brief summary of the CTA:

-- The following is the required information about each beneficial owner and applicant that the reporting company must report to FinCen: (i) full legal name, (ii) date of birth, (iii) current, as of the date on which the report is delivered to FinCen, residential or business street address; and (iv) the unique identifying number from the beneficial owner’s or applicant’s acceptable identification document or the beneficial owner’s or applicant’s FinCEN identifier number.
+- The following is the required information about each beneficial owner and applicant that the reporting company must report to FinCEN: (i) full legal name, (ii) date of birth, (iii) current, as of the date on which the report is delivered to FinCEN, residential address, and (iv) the unique identifying number from the beneficial owner’s or applicant’s acceptable identification document or the beneficial owner’s or applicant’s FinCEN identifier number.
 See the definition of required information.

-- A reporting company that violates the CTA shall be liable to the United States for a civil penalty of not more than $500 for each day that the violation continues or has not been remedied; and may be fined not more than $10,000, imprisoned for not more than 2 years, or both.
+- A reporting company that violates the CTA shall be liable to the United States for a civil penalty of up to $500 for each day that the violation continues or has not been remedied; and may be fined not more than $10,000, imprisoned for not more than 2 years, or both.

-- To stay up to date on the CTA and its regulations get a free subscription to our CTA newsletter.
+To stay up to date on the CTA, its regulations, and how to file a CTA FinCEN report get a free subscription to our CTA newsletter.